Council support for street play

 “This year’s trial has been a complete success and I expect the play street scheme to go from strength to strength.
 I urge roads/communities who have not yet given it a go to try one.
 Their children will be thanking them for the rest of the year as will other less visible members of their community.
 This is a win, win scheme, give it a try.”
 Cllr Tom Wye, Cabinet Member for Health and Wellbeing, Adur and Worthing Councils.

-Are you a council officer or elected member looking for a low-cost, resident-led way to get children physically active and strengthen communities?
+Are you a local authority officer or elected member looking for a low-cost, resident-led way to get children physically active and strengthen communities?
 Join the growing number of councils supporting street play across the UK.
 This page connects you to what you need to know:

 - Why street play?